Integration approaches

 Therefore, we allowed inserting only the math elements (math interactions and math resources) into your exercise.
 This approach has several advantages:

-- You can mix Algebrakit and non-AlgebraKIT interactions in the same exercise
+- You can mix Algebrakit and non-Algebrakit interactions in the same exercise

 - Algebrakit does not interfere with how you store and manipulate your content.